As daughter sought state license, Noem summoned agency head

 Mark Miller, the governor’s current general counsel, said in a statement, “Neither party admitted fault, and no agency affirmed her claim.
 This sideshow regarding Kassidy Peters speaks for itself.”

-Fury, the governor’s spokesman, cast the episode as an example of Noem clearing “bureaucratic red tape to get in the way of South Dakota’s sustained economic growth.”
+Fury, the governor’s spokesman, cast the episode as an example of how Noem “won’t allow bureaucratic red tape to get in the way of South Dakota’s sustained economic growth.”

 “Having more quality appraisers in the market will help keep our housing market moving and home prices down,” he said.